Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 Any computer which has the required tools installed can be used for this section.

 You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
-Create an account if needed.

 Three tools are required on the computer you are using.
 Follow the links to install the required tools.
 * [Terraform](/install-tools/terraform)